vierge-noire/cakephp-fixture-factories/README.md

 * reduce the effort of writing tests
 * enhance the readability of your tests: you get what you see

-And you will never have to create or maintain any test fixtures again!
+And you will never have to create, maintain or declare any test fixtures again!

 ## Installation